JasonSmiegel/Getting_and_Cleaning_Data/CodeBook.md

 The variables are defined with reference to the source code book as follows:
  * All variable measures are normalized and bounded within [-1,1]
  * xyz is used to denote 3-axial signals in the X, Y and Z directions
- * The set includes time variables and frequency variables
+ * The set includes time variables and frequency variables summarised into means and standard deviations
    * Time variables
      * Accelerometer and gyroscope 3-axial raw signals were captured at a constant rate of 50 Hz (and filtered to remove noise)
          * time accelleration xyz was split into body and gravity acceleration signals
              + time body accelleration xyz
              + time gravity accelleration xyz
          * time body gyroscope xyz
      * body linear acceleration and angular velocity were derived in time to obtain jerk signals
          + time body accelleration jerk xyz
          + time body gyroscope jerk xyz